 - You may not smoke or vape anywhere within the residence or grounds of the residence; this includes all smokable products including vapes and e-cigarettes.
 Smoking and vaping is not permitted in any building or grounds controlled by The University of Auckland.
-The residences are required to comply with the smoking policy of the University. - This rule applies to visitors as well as all residents. - If your bedroom or any communal areas have been contaminated or damaged by smoking, you will be charged, in addition to other possible penalties, for the commercial cleaning of all furnishings such as the bed, bedding, linen, curtains, carpet, and any furniture fabric. - Violating the University Smoke free Policy will immediately incur fines and repeated violation may lead to eviction.
+The residences are required to comply with the smoking policy of the University. - This rule applies to visitors as well as all residents. - in addition to other possible penalties, for the commercial cleaning of all furnishings such as the bed, bedding, linen, curtains, carpet, and any furniture fabric. - Violating the University Smoke free Policy will immediately incur fines and repeated violation may lead to eviction.

-Smokefree NZ (https://smokefree.org.nz/) offers guidance on where to seek free help to quit smoking.
+Smokefree NZ (https://smokefree.org.nz/) offers guidance on where to seek free help to guit smoking.